PaulForgey/dns/README.md

 --------------

 Basic pieces are in place to resolve DNS records at least known to RFC-1035, plus AAAA records, RFC8482 awareness, SRV and NSEC records needed for MDNS.
-Fully recrusive resolution is supported, and if zone data is populated and injected into the resolver, authoritative data can be answered locally.
+Fully recrusive resolution is supported.
+Supports updates and notify.
+Both AXFR and IXFR zone transfer queries.

-Server components could be easily written to support a DNS server functional to circa 1998 specifications.
+Supports EDNS to advertise larger PDUs.

+The server module provides the basics to answer queries, and a simple daemon has been written on top of it which handles primary, secondary, and hint zones.

+Has REST server allowing zones to be configured and loaded.

+There is absolutely no access control, but this will be addressed very soon.

 Interesting features
 --------------------